-Being jolted out of a sound sleep by the sound of a ringing phone at oh-dark-thirty was way up on Nathan Dixon’s list of the top ten things that were capable of rattling him, especially when the ringtone was the one he set for his wife and she was off covering a story for his mother’s news network.
+Being jolted out of a sound sleep by a ringing phone at oh-dark-thirty was way up on Nathan Dixon’s list of the top ten things capable of rattling him, especially when the ringtone was the one he set for his wife and she was off covering a story for his mother’s news network.
 As tempting as it was to roll over and ignore the cheerful little tune that had catapulted him from a blissfully dreamless sleep, Nathan knew Chris would not call unless something was wrong or, more likely than not, she wanted something she thought she couldn’t ask him and get a straight, no bullshit answer from him during the day while he was at the office and within earshot of his subordinates.

 Without bothering to sit up or turning on the lamp on the nightstand, Nathan blindly groped about until he found his cell phone.
 After taking care to hit the glaring green ‘accept’ key that lit up the dark room, he put the phone to his ear.
 “Yeah.”